NIH-NCPI/locutus_utilities/README.md

     ```bash
     # Step 1: cd into the directory to store the venv

     # Step 2: run this code.
-It will create the virtual env named abacus_venv in the current directory.
+It will create the virtual env named utils_venv in the current directory.
-    python3 -m venv abacus_venv
+    python3 -m venv utils_venv

     # Step 3: run this code.
-It will activate the abacus_venv environment
+It will activate the utils_venv environment
-    source abacus_venv/bin/activate # On Windows: venv\Scripts\activate
+    source utils_venv/bin/activate # On Windows: venv\Scripts\activate

     # You are ready for installations!
     # If you want to deactivate the venv run: